 About

-As a contractor, in partnership with Fortune 500 and 100 companies, I have worked on diverse computational modeling problems, including predicting human perception, which has aided in the creation of new food, beverage, and personal care products.
-For more details as well as media coverage, see my publications.
-I have served as the Chief Technology Officer of a company that built AI/machine learning platforms to discover safe, natural, and effective replacements for chemicals in everyday products, a company that has since undergone a merger.
+As a contractor, I have worked on diverse computational modeling problems in partnership with Fortune 500 and 100 companies, including predicting human perception, which guided the development of new food, beverage, and personal care products.
+For more details as well as media coverage, see my publications section

 Image: The animation above is made using text from John Venn’s The Logic of Chance, which appears as lines (or what appears like dots at a distance) that extend left to right during the initial frames; the brighter, larger text, a chaotic and insensible jumble, that follows along the contours of my face and clothes in the subsequent frames is from Shakespeare’s Romeo & Juliet.
 I find it interesting that just when something begins to make sense, it is followed soon after by the feeling that it never could or will.
 And yet even as the words are lost, meaning is within reach—guided, as we all are, sensibly, by the strange laws of poetry and chance.